 Habitat restoration/management is a primary tool wildlife biologists use to manage, protect, and enhance wildlife populations.

-- National Wildlife Federation: Creating and Restoring Wildlife Habitat – List of several programs for individuals to create/restore wildlife habitat.
+- National Wildlife Federation (NWF): Creating and Restoring Wildlife Habitat – List of several programs for individuals to create/restore wildlife habitat.

-- US Fish & Wildlife Service: Habitat Restoration Programs – Overview of USFWS programs.
+- US Fish & Wildlife Service (USFWS): Habitat Restoration Programs – Overview of USFWS programs.

-- Iowa Department of Natural Resources: Wildlife Management Areas – Wildlife management area (WMA) information and locations and an interactive map of Iowa’s hunting areas.
+- Iowa DNR: Wildlife Management Areas – Wildlife management area (WMA) information and locations and an interactive map of Iowa’s hunting areas.

-- Iowa Department of Natural Resources: Iowa Wildlife Action Plan – First approved in 2006, the Iowa Wildlife Action Plan (IWAP) is a 25-year strategy for conservation of all wildlife in Iowa.
+- Iowa DNR: Iowa Wildlife Action Plan – First approved in 2006, the Iowa Wildlife Action Plan (IWAP) is a 25-year strategy for conservation of all wildlife in Iowa.
 The IWAP is a proactive plan designed to conserve all wildlife in Iowa before they become rare and more costly to protect.

-- Natural Resources Conservation Service: Restoring Iowa’s Wetlands – This brochure takes a closer look at Iowa’s most common wetlands, their benefits to people, why we should protect wetlands, and the programs to assist landowners in restoring them.
+- Natural Resources Conservation Service (NRCS): Restoring Iowa’s Wetlands – This publication (opens as a pdf) takes a closer look at Iowa’s most common wetlands, their benefits to people, why we should protect wetlands, and the programs to assist landowners in restoring them.